reznik99/FoxTrot-Front-End/PRIVACY_POLICY.md

 This app stores the following information:

 - In-App contacts
-- In-App messages stored encrypted (by your device)
+- In-App messages (End-To-End Encrypted)
 - User's Public Key and FCM (Firebase token used for push-notifications)

 This app does not store/retrieve any GPS/Location data.